 I teach Tabla using the methods and techniques that I learned from my guru, Pandit Divyang Vakil.
 I have taught Tabla regularly since 2007 and have experience with all ages and levels.
 I emphasize the importance of building good tone and steady rhythm.
 The weight of the compositions and how they are played is important.
 I can teach Tabla from Dehli, Punjab, Lucknow and Ajrada Gharana, and have a large stock of compositions in all popular tals.

-I have taught drum set since 2002 and have experience with all age groups and levels.
-I teach Rock, Jazz, Fusion, and Latin styles.
-Books Used for teaching: “Realistic Rock”, Carmen Appice
+Teaching since 2002, I have gained experience with all age groups and levels.
+I can teach Rock, Jazz, Fusion, and Latin styles.

 “Syncopation”, Ted Reed